Danack/RfcCodex/etiquette/rfc_attitudes.md

 The version numbers for ImageMagick look like "7.0.10-3", which is "major.minor.bugfix-patch_number".
 However there are sometimes BC breaks in minor versions, and also BC breaks between patch versions.
 Trying to handle these changes in a way that is compatible with PHP's release schedule would be a very complicated thing to do.

+### Newer features deserve less preserving than old features

+People have a gut instinct that the justification for removing something from PHP needs to be proportional to the length of time something has been around.

+For example, a new experimental feature that is introduced in one version of PHP, can be completely changed in the next version, without too much drama.

+A feature that has been present in PHP for years, or decades, is likely to cause more drama when people propose changing or removing it.

+That doesn't mean it can't happen, just that the justification for the change needs to be stronger.

 ## Things people will consider as reasons to vote for an RFC